electric-eloquence/gulp4-run-sequence/README.md

 data can travel from drive to memory.

-Let's make a culinary analogy: Assume you need 2 liters of warm water evenly mixed from a cold faucet and a hot faucet.
-However, the faucets are 10 meters apart.
+Let's make a culinary analogy: Assume you need 2 liters of warm water evenly mixed from a cold tap and a hot tap.
+However, the taps are 10 meters apart.
 Any rational person would mix the water sequentially, filling a liter of cold water, walking the 10 meters, and filling another liter of hot water.

 Trying to make this water gathering appear concurrent by filling smaller amounts of water at a time, and walking more, is called "thrashing" if applied